Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: Lepton flavor violation:

 \section{Lepton flavor violation:}

-Theoretical and experimental manifestation of LFV \cite{Dolan:2018yqy,BhupalDev:2014qbx,Nemevsek:2012iq} has been one of the most promising area of research since long. $\mu\rightarrow e\gamma$,$\mu\rightarrow 3e$ and $\mu\rightarrow e$ conversion in the nuclei are the most prominent low energy LFV channels which are accesible in recent experiment.
-The relevent branching ratio(BR) \cite{Borgohain:2017akh} of the above mentioned processes are given below-
+Theoretical and experimental manifestation of LFV \cite{Dolan:2018yqy, BhupalDev:2014qbx, Nemevsek:2012iq} has been one of the most promising areas of research for a long. $\mu\rightarrow e\gamma$, $\mu\rightarrow 3e$, and $\mu\rightarrow e$ conversion in the nuclei are the most prominent low energy LFV channels which are accessible in recent experiments.
+The relevant branching ratio(BR) \cite{Borgohain:2017akh} of the above mentioned processes are given below-

-In this model we considred these processes.The contraint on branching ratio of the process $\mu\rightarrow 3e$ is $ <1.0 \times 10^{-12}$ given by the SINDRUM experiment.
-Mu3e collaboration\cite{Mu2e} has intened to improve this limit by four orders.
-The MEG collaboration\cite{TheMEG} has put the upper bound on the branching ratio of the decay $\mu\rightarrow e\gamma$ to be $ <4.2 \times 10^{-13}$.Taking into account the contributions from heavy righthanded neutrinos and Higgs scalars, the expected branching ratios and conversion rates of the above processes have been calculated in the LRSM in this work.\\ Branching ratio for the process $\mu\rightarrow 3e$ is given by-
+In this model, we considered these processes.
+The constraint on branching ratio of the process $\mu\rightarrow 3e$ is $ <1.0 \times 10^{-12}$ given by the SINDRUM experiment \cite{Perrevoort:2017uex}.
+Mu3e collaboration \cite{Mu2e} has intended to improve this limit by four orders.
+The MEG collaboration \cite{TheMEG} has put the upper bound on the branching ratio of the decay $\mu\rightarrow e\gamma$ to be $ <4.2 \times 10^{-13}$.Taking into account the contributions from heavy right-handed neutrinos and Higgs scalars, the expected branching ratios and conversion rates of the above processes have been calculated in the LRSM in this work.